AlexandrosMaragkakis/abbott_heuristics/README.md

 The project also includes some utility scripts, such as:

-- `translate.py`: A script to translate Greek scenarios to English or vice versa, using either Google or DeepL translation service.
+- `translate.py`: A script to translate Greek scenarios to English, using either Google or DeepL translation service.
+The scenarios need to be in a JSON file, just like above.
 - `evaluate_json.py`: A script to evaluate the JSON fields according to Abbott's heuristics, and save the results in a text file.

 For more details on how to use these scripts, please refer to their source code and comments.